Alliance of Democrats (Poland)

-The Alliance of Democrats (Stronnictwo Demokratyczne, SD) is a Polish centrist party.
-Initially formed in 1937, the party underwent a revival in 2009, when it was joined by liberal politician Paweł Piskorski, formerly a member of Civic Platform.
+The Alliance of Democrats (Stronnictwo Demokratyczne, SD), also known as the Democratic Party, is a Polish centre-left party.
+Initially formed in 1937, the party underwent a revival in 2009, when it was joined by liberal politician Paweł Piskorski, formerly a member of the Civic Platform.

 History

-Formation (1937-1939)
+Formation (1937–1939)

 The Alliance of Democrats has its origins in the Democratic Clubs, which were opposed to authoritarian and nationalistic tendencies in the Second Republic of Poland between the two World Wars (1919–1939).
 The first club was founded in Warsaw in September 1937, and by 1938 there were clubs in all major urban centres, with active participation of the co-founders of Polish independence, whose primary objective was ensuring a fully democratic political system in Poland.
+The group's founders came from the democratic circles of former legionaries, peasant activists, left-wing Sanationists connected to, among others, with the Union for the Repair of the Republic, as well as from the left-wing part of the Union of Work for State "Legion of the Young" and socially radical intelligentsia and youth groups.
 The national founding convention of the Alliance of Democrats was held on 15 April 1939.
 The Declaration of Policy included such issues as improvement of the national economy, a development plan to raise the level of education, and modernisation of the armed forces.
-Mieczysław Michałowicz, a member of the Senate, was appointed the first party leader of the Alliance.
+Mieczysław Michałowicz, a member of the Senate, was appointed as the first party leader of the Alliance.